10 Snakes Which Are Pure Rainforest Spawn

 Source: iNaturalist user Rob Foster – CC BY 4.0

 This rainforest species is also known as the red-eyed tree snake or mapepire de fe by locals.
 It’s a mostly harmless species measuring 65-120cm, whose venom probably only causes a slight stinging in human beings.
-Instead, its venom is targeted towards its mainly reptile prey, which includes green iguanas, common basilisks (not the snake), common stream lizards, lava lizards, and possibly rare rainforest anoles which the human race hasn’t identified yet, but have nevertheless existed for millions of years.
+Instead, its venom is targeted towards its mainly reptile prey, which includes green iguanas, common basilisks (not the snake), common stream lizards, lava lizards, and probably rare rainforest anoles which the human race hasn’t identified yet.

-Siphlophis compressus looks like the guardian of the rainforest which activates with a sudden reddening of its eyes, and begins a relentless search for you the moment you set foot across the border into its land.
+Siphlophis compressus looks like the guardian of the rainforest, which activates with a sudden reddening of its eyes, and begins a relentless search for you the moment you set foot into its domain.
 It has some of the reddest eyes of any snake, yet don’t mistake this for an evil personality, as you can easily walk past this snake safely while lost in the rainforest (though the same cannot be said for poison arrow frogs).

 Tropical flat snakes are most likely to be found on branches within rainforests, but don’t stick to this rule religiously.
 In a 2015 encounter, this snake reacted when humans approached by shifting its skull into a triangular shape.
 Several minutes later, it hid its head under its body fearfully.